offscale/cdd-python-gae/README.md

   0. Backup from NDB to Google Cloud Storage
   1. Import from Google Cloud Storage to Google BigQuery
   2. Export from Google BigQuery to Apache Parquet files in Google Cloud Storage
-  3. Download and parse the Parquet files, then insert into SQL
+  3. Download and parse these Parquet files
+  4. Use binary protocol to bulk insert into PostgreSQL

 For the following scripts set these `export`s:
   - `DNS_NAME`